julenbhy/julenbhy/README.md

 - 🔭 I’m currently working on [Image segmentation applied to colon carcinoma diagnosis](https://github.com/julenbhy/biomedical_segmentation).

-- 🤝 I’m looking for a full-time job where I can find a enriching environment that allows me to develop my skills.
+- 🤝 I’m looking for a full-time job where I can find an enriching environment that allows me to develop my skills.

 - 📧 How to reach me **julenbhy@gmail.com**